Uncanny is a hi-lo short story collection by Australian author Paul Jennings, first published 1988.

 Matthew accuses Kate of being a Know All when Kate doesn’t want to open the box they find on the beach as buried treasure.
 We already know from the first sentence that opening the box was bad.

 Kate is also accused of being a sad sack.
 Bear in mind, this is first person narration from Kate.
 She is mostly the viewpoint character and aligns with the audience, who shares her ‘intuition’ that the costumes inside the box are bad.
 The characters who get them all into trouble are the father and son, who don’t seem to possess intuition.
 The blunder forth and have fun.

 Kate wants her family to put the costumes back in the box.

-The father has a plan when he decides to dress the Scarecrow in the clothes.
+The father has a plan in which he decides to dress the Scarecrow in the clothes.
 But after that, the magic itself determines what happens.

-Most of this story is a carnivalesque caper as the clothes make its wearers perform like circus people.
+Most of this story is a harlequinesque caper as the clothes make its wearers perform like clowns.

 The father accuses Kate of being a Know All.
 He doesn’t believe the clothes are magic.
-In an antifeminist move he makes her cook tea for them both as punishment.
+In an antifeminist move to keep her in check, he makes her cook tea for them both as punishment.

 For no apparent reason, Kate is sure “there’s help in the box”.
 This is in line with the Greek myth.
 Why the hell does Pandora open that box a second time?
 No reason given.
 That’s how Greek mythology works.
+It’s impossible to work out from the Ancient Greeks why Pandora opened the box, whether she knew what was inside or anything else.
+It’s up to individual storytellers to paste motivation onto Pandora, in the rare cases she is afforded autonomy at all.
 In the Greek myth, ‘hope’ comes out last, so that is definitely the right thing to do.
 Perhaps Kate is familiar with the Greek myth.